Wayne L. Morse U.S. Federal Courthouse

 Project Highlights

-The Wayne L. Morse U.S. Courthouse is a 266,742 square-foot steel and concrete structure with brushed stainless steel exterior skin.
-Its five stories contain a four-story atrium, six courtrooms, judges’ chambers, holding cells, U.S. Marshals Service office, bankruptcy courts and other government offices.
-It incorporated the latest security measures for federal facilities, including force protection, limited progressive collapse, and blast requirements in glazing and skin.
-The building was the first federal courthouse to achieve LEED Gold certification by the U.S. Green Building Council.
+The award-winning Wayne L. Morse U.S. Federal Courthouse is a 266,742 SF steel and concrete structure with brushed stainless steel exterior skin.
+Its five stories contain a four-story atrium, six courtrooms, judge’s chambers, holding cells, U.S. Marshals Service office, bankruptcy courts and other government offices.
+There is also a secure parking area beneath the building for the judges.
+In addition to its distinctive curvilinear shape, the building is notable for being the first federal courthouse to achieve LEED Gold certification by the U.S. Green Building Council.
+It also incorporates the latest security measures for federal facilities, including force protection, limited progressive collapse, and blast requirements in glazing and skin.

 General Services Administration